zx80/flask-simple-auth/docs/TUTORIAL.md

 You should see the token as a JSON property in the response.
 The default token type is *fsa*, with a easy-to-understand human-readable format.
-Then proceed to use the token instead of the login/password to authenticate the user on a route:
+Proceed to use the token instead of the login/password to authenticate the user on a route:

 ```shell
 curl -si -X GET -H "Authorization: Bearer <put-the-raw-token-value-here>" \